Tell me about the Computational Social Science program.

 That summer math camp will also be a useful refresher for anyone who has not done that kind of work recently.

 Yes.
 The MA thesis will be written under the direct supervision of a Computation faculty member, as a part of a 3-course “research commitment” in the second year of study.

-We also have 24 second-year students in the program.
-79% are international.
-63% are female.
-They came from 23 different undergraduate or graduate institutions.
-96% received significant financial aid from the University in their first year, and 100% in their second.
-Their average quantitative GRE was 87%.
+We also have 33 second-year students in the program.
+85% are international.
+47% are female.
+They came from 31 different undergraduate or graduate institutions.
+100% received significant financial aid from the University.
+Their average quantitative GRE was 90%.